many-to-one/Django-Travelblog/README.md

 # Travel Blog

 This is travel blog where you can create your story, add a photo and category.
-You can create your profile and read the stories of others authors, like and comment their histories.
+You can create your profile and read, like and comment the stories of others authors.

 # VIDEO PRESENTATION ON YOU TUBE: